 LANDSCAPE // WILDLIFE // THE ART OF SEEING

-Yellowstone is the world's first National Park and one of the best national parks for landscapes and wildlife, so on this exciting workshop, we will focus our time on being at several iconic locations at the right time to capture their essence.
+Yellowstone is the world's first National Park and one of the best locations in the world for unique landscapes and abundant wildlife.
+On this exciting workshop, we will focus our time on being at several iconic locations at the right time to capture their essence.
 We will also discuss the use of filtration, and post processing, and the art of seeing and composition.
 We will likely see plenty of wildlife as well, including, bear (both black and grizzly), wolf, coyote, fox, bison, elk, deer, moose, antelope, bald eagle, and much more.

 - Welcome Packet - You will receive your personalized welcome packet 2-6 weeks before the workshop with maps, helpful local info, nature facts, FAQ’s, technical photography information on what we will be discussing, a comprehensive list of what to bring, and more.

 - Park Related Fees – We believe in and support our National Parks system, so we are proud Commercial Use Authorization Permit holders with Yellowstone National Park!
-This provides us good standing with the Park and the rangers, and it helps to fund fantastic conservation projects that would not be possible without special use educators and their students!
+This provides us good, legal standing with the Park and the rangers, and it helps to fund fantastic conservation projects that would not be possible without special use educators and their students.
 So a portion of your tuition goes right back to help protect the park you love!

-- Numerous Guided Hikes – We may embark on one hike per day through the intensely beautiful landscape of the park and some surrounding areas.
+- Numerous Guided Hikes – Depending on the group fitness level, we may embark on one or two hikes per day through the intensely beautiful landscape of the park and some surrounding areas.
 We will explore the myriad flora and fauna of the ecosystems, shooting anything and everything in nature, discussing a wide range of photographic tips and techniques.

-- 4 Nights Lodging, Transportation in the park, water, and snacks – The group will stay together in double occupancy rooms (single occupancy may be available at the cost of the student) at the Holiday Inn West Yellowstone.
+- 4 Nights Lodging, Transportation in the park, water, and snacks – The group will stay together in double occupancy rooms (single occupancy may be available at extra cost) at the Holiday Inn West Yellowstone.
 Breakfast and free wifi are included, as well as other amenities.
 Please check with the hotel for a full list.
-Transportation and plenty of water and snacks in the field are also provided.
+All transportation during the workshop, and plenty of water and snacks in the field are also provided.
 Lunches, dinners, and any other expenses are the responsibility of each student.
 Andrew will provide options for the group to eat meals together.

-Price - $2600 which includes your pre-workshop materials and Skype Q&A, 5 days of photography tour + instruction, all park fees, 4 nights lodging (Wed. – Sat.), bottled waters and snacks in the field, and photo feedback and discussion sessions.
-Transportation to and from the park, lunch, dinner, and all other expenses are not included.
+Price - $2000 which includes your pre-workshop materials and Skype Q&A, 5 days of photography tour + instruction, all park fees, 4 nights lodging (Wed. – Sat.), bottled waters and snacks in the field, and photo feedback and discussion sessions.
+Transportation to and from West Yellowstone, lunch, dinner, and all other expenses are not included.

 Lodging - We will be staying at the Holiday Inn in West Yellowstone, a clean and convenient hotel at the West entrance to Yellowstone.
-Price includes double occupancy, but private, single occupancy rooms may be available at the cost of the student.
+Price includes double occupancy, but private, single occupancy rooms may be available at extra cost.